jsantoos/serverless-aws/README.md

 ## Structure

-This service has a separate directory for all the todo operations.
+This service has a separate directory for all the employee operations.
 For each operation exactly one file exists e.g. `api/employee.js`.
 In each of these files there is exactly one function which is directly attached to `module.exports`.

 ## Use-cases